rust-lang/rfcs/text/0000-extern-impl.md

 # Summary
 [summary]: #summary

-This RFC proposes a mechanism to allow `impl`s for a type or trait to be in a separate crate, while still meeting the soundness guarantees currently enforced by the orphan rule.
+This RFC proposes an opt-in mechanism to relax some of the restrictions of the orphan rule, while maintaining the soundness of implementation coherence.
+It also proposes a minimal Cargo extension to allow this feature to be exercised.
 With this, the crate structure (and thus build system dependency graph) can be decoupled from the actual implementations.

 # Motivation
 [motivation]: #motivation